Appointments for these are made through the receptionists.

 Our treatment room is fully equipped for minor procedures carried out under a local anaesthetic.
 Your own doctor will arrange minor surgery for you if required.

-Please click on the link to go tou our Patient Access page that has details on creatgin your own account.
+Please click on the link to go to the Patient Access website for more information and guidance on creating your own account.

 Use Patient Access to book appointments, request medications and view your medical record.

 111 is the NHS non-emergency number.
 It’s fast, easy and free.
 Call 111 and speak to a highly trained adviser, supported by healthcare professionals.

 How likely are you to recommend this Surgery to friends and family if they needed similar care or treatment?
 Please spend 2 minutes to take the Friends and Family Test.